Golden Fleece: Plot

 Athamas the founder of Thessaly, but also king of the city of Orchomenus in Boeotia (a region of southeastern Greece), took the goddess Nephele as his first wife.
-They had two children, the boy Phrixus (whose name means "curly," as in the texture of the ram's fleece) and the girl Helle.
+They had two children, the boy Phrixus (whose name means "curly", as in the texture of the ram's fleece) and the girl Helle.
 Later Athamas became enamored of and married Ino, the daughter of Cadmus.
 When Nephele left in anger, drought came upon the land.

 Ino was jealous of her stepchildren and plotted their deaths; in some versions, she persuaded Athamas that sacrificing Phrixus was the only way to end the drought.
 Nephele, or her spirit, appeared to the children with a winged ram whose fleece was of gold.
 The ram had been sired by Poseidon in his primitive ram-form upon Theophane, a nymph and the granddaughter of Helios, the sun-god.
 According to Hyginus, Poseidon carried Theophane to an island where he made her into a ewe so that he could have his way with her among the flocks.
 There Theophane's other suitors could not distinguish the ram-god and his consort.

 Nephele's children escaped on the yellow ram over the sea, but Helle fell off and drowned in the strait now named after her, the Hellespont.
-The ram spoke to Phrixus, encouraging him, and took the boy safely to Colchis (modern-day Georgia), on the easternmost shore of the Euxine (Black) Sea.
+The ram spoke to Phrixus, encouraging him, and took the boy safely to Colchis (modern-day south-east coastal region of the Black Sea), on the easternmost shore of the Euxine (Black) Sea.

 There the ram was sacrificed to gods.

 In essence, this act returned the ram to the god Poseidon, and the ram became the constellation Aries.

-Phrixus settled in the house of Aeetes, son of Helios the sun god.
+Phrixus settled in the house of Aeëtes, son of Helios the sun god.
 He hung the Golden Fleece preserved from the ram on an oak in a grove sacred to Ares, the god of war and one of the Twelve Olympians.
 The fleece was guarded by a never-sleeping dragon with teeth that could become soldiers when planted in the ground.
 The dragon was at the foot of the tree on which the fleece was placed.

 In some versions of the story, Jason attempts to put the guard serpent to sleep.
-The snake is coiled around a column at the base of which is a ram and on top of which is a bird.